Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

 Whenever we will deal with logic definition of languages we will implicitly exclude from such languages the empty string, according with the traditional convention adopted in the literature\footnote{Such a convention is due to the fact that the semantics of monadic logic formulas is given by referring to string positions.} (see, e.g., \cite{McNaughtPap71}); thus, when talking about MSO or FO definable languages we will exclude empty rules from their grammars.

-\begin{example} Consider the OP-alphabet with $\Sigma = \{a, b\}$ and $M$ any \emph{complete} OPM containing, among other precedence relations that are not relevant in this example, $a \lessdot a, a \doteq b, b \gtrdot b$.
+\begin{exa} Consider the OP-alphabet with $\Sigma = \{a, b\}$ and $M$ any total OPM containing, among other precedence relations that are not relevant in this example, $a \lessdot a, a \doteq b, b \gtrdot b$.
 Thus, the universe $L(M)$ is the whole $\Sigma^*$.
-We want to build an MSO formula that defines the sublanguage consisting of an odd number of $a$s followed by the same number of $b$s.
+We want to build an MSO formula that defines the sublanguage consisting of an odd number of $a$ followed by the same number of $b$.
 We build such a formula as the conjunction of several clauses.

-The first clause imposes that after a $b$ there are no more $a$s:
+The first clause imposes that after a $b$ there are no more $a$:

 Thus, the original $\Sigma^*$ is restricted to the nonempty strings of the language $\{a^*b^*\}$.
-A second clause imposes that the first character be an $a$ and is paired with the last character which is a $b$:
+A second clause imposes that the first character be an $a$, paired with the last character, which is a $b$:

 This further restricts the language to $\{a^nb^n \mid n > 0\}$ because the relations $a \lessdot a \doteq b \gtrdot b$ imply the reduction of $ab$, possibly with an $N$ in between.
-Hence, if the first $a$ and the last $b$ of the string are the context of such a reduction, the number of $a$s in the string must be equal to the number of $b$s.
+Hence, if the first $a$ and the last $b$ of the string are the context of such a reduction, the number of $a$ in the string must be equal to the number of $b$.

-Finally, to impose that the number of $a$s --and therefore of $b$s too-- is odd, we introduce two second-order variables $\g{O}$ --which stands for odd-- and $\g{E}$ -- which stands for even-- and impose that i) all positions belong to either one of them, ii) the elements of $\g{O}$ and $\g{E}$ storing the $a$s alternate --and therefore those storing the $b$s too--, iii) the position of the first and last $a$ belongs to $\g O$.
+Finally, to impose that the number of $a$ ---and therefore of $b$ too--- is odd, we introduce two second-order variables $\g{O}$ ---which stands for odd--- and $\g{E}$ ---which stands for even--- and impose that i) all positions belong to either one of them, ii) the elements of $\g{O}$ and $\g{E}$ storing the $a$ alternate ---and therefore those storing the $b$ too---, iii) the position of the first and last $a$ belongs to $\g O$.
 Such conditions are formalized below \footnote{Although it would be possible to use only one second-order variable, we chose this path to make more apparent the correspondence between the definition of this language through a logic formula and the one that will be given in Example \ref{ex:C vs NC} by using an OPG.}.